 - When you visit our website, we collect information about your IP address and pages you visit.
 This does not tell us who you are or your address, unless you choose to provide that information.

 - We do not use or disclose sensitive personal data, such as race, religion or political affiliations without your explicit consent.

-- Your payment information (e.g. credit card details) provided when you make a purchase from us or from our website is not received or stored by us.
-That information is processed securely and privately by the third party payment processors that we use.
+- Your payment information (e.g., credit card details) provided when you make a purchase from our website is not received or stored by us.
+That information is processed securely and privately by the third-party payment processors that we use.
 We may share your personal data with our payment processors, but only for the purpose of completing the relevant payment transaction.
 Such payment processors are banned from using your personal data, except to provide these necessary payment services to us, and they are required to maintain the confidentiality of your personal data and payment information.

 We collect the personal information in the following ways:

 - When you provide information by filling in a form whether on our website or a paper form.